Topological Data Analysis of Black Hole Images: Persistent Homology

 and for a dataset consisting of two separate clumps of datapoint, $l_{\textrm{death}}$ for the $b_0$ diagram is a measure of the distance between these two clumps.

 Most topological signals are short-lived, i.e., with a "lifespan" of

 being small.
-For our purposes, these short-lived topological signatures are not interesting, as they are typically the result of noise in the data spuriously forming topological objects such as rings.
+For our purposes, these short-lived topological signatures are not interesting, as they are typically the result of noise in the data spuriously forming topological objects such as small rings.
 As such, we define a cutoff $L$ on the lifespan, where if

 we consider the topological signal to be robust or \emph{persistent}.
 In the $b_1$ diagram, a cutoff of $L$ means that only circles with radius at least $\approx 1.73 L$ will pass our cutoff.
-For $b_1$ diagrams, we also impose a lower cutoff: any holes that are birthed at $l=0$ must be due to the noise as at $l=0$ the datapoints should all be disconnected.
+For $b_1$ diagrams, we also impose a lower cutoff: any holes that are born at $l=0$ must be due to the noise as at $l=0$ the datapoints should all be disconnected.

-Figure \ref{fig:example1} shows a dataset consisting of datapoints arranged in a noisy circle and the barcode diagram corresponding to $b_1$.
+Figure \ref{fig:example1} shows a dataset consisting of datapoints arranged in a noisy circle (by noisy we mean the dataset contain points that deviate from a perfect circle) and the barcode diagram corresponding to $b_1$.
 As the barcode diagram attests, there is one component that is much longer than the rest.
+Figure \ref{fig:example3} shows the $b_0$ diagram for a dataset consisting of three data clouds.